 - All certificates and transcripts that are not in English, French, German or Italian must be translated into English or French by a certified translator.
 Along with the translation, some universities will demand an official document from the school or university that you attended, with an explanation of the grading and assessment system.

-Deadline for application at Swiss universities is variable, depending on each university and sometimes it also depends on your qualifications or if you need to apply for a student visa.
+Deadlines for application at Swiss universities are variable, depending on each university and sometimes it also depends on your qualifications or if you need to apply for a student visa.
 Students are usually advised to submit their application in the spring semester for studies beginning the following academic year.

 In some cases, applications for PhD candidates have different deadlines:

 - For the spring semester: until end of March

 Universities that will receive your application too late, will sign you up for the next semester.

 9. Final steps after receiving your acceptance letter